Course

 Signs and Symptoms of an Actively Dying Patient

-As previously stated, ongoing patient and family education is essential during hospice care.
+As stated, ongoing patient and family education is essential during hospice care.
 An important area of such education is that of the active dying process.
-In order to provide support to family members during this difficult time, the hospice nurse should be knowledgeable on the various aspects of the active dying process.
-Patients and their families should understand the changes that occur during the final hours/days of one’s life, as well as what supportive treatment options are available to ease this transition.
-Although individuals respond differently during active dying, there are some common changes that occur in most hospice patients (21).
+To support family members during this challenging time, the hospice nurse should know the various aspects of the active dying process.
+Patients and their families should understand the changes during their lives’ final hours/days and what supportive treatment options are available to ease this transition.
+Although individuals respond differently during active dying, some common changes occur in most hospice patients (21).

-Physical changes may include weight loss and a decrease in body temperature and blood pressure.
-Patients may have little desire to eat or drink; they may move and speak less, and the skin on their hands and feet may become pale, gray, or purple in color.
+Physical changes may include weight loss and decreased body temperature and blood pressure.
+Patients may have little desire to eat or drink, move and speak less, and the skin on their hands and feet may become pale, gray, or purple.

 Changes in respiratory patterns may also occur in the final hours preceding death.
-Lung sounds may include frequent coughing or noisy breathing (often described as ‘rattles’).
-Rate changes may go from normal to a series of rapid breaths followed by brief periods of apnea (Cheyne-Stokes breathing).
+Lung sounds may include frequent coughing or noisy breathing (called ‘rattles’).
+Rate changes may go from ordinary to rapid breaths, followed by periods of apnea (Cheyne-Stokes breathing).

-Changes in the level of consciousness often occur in the final hours of life.
-Decreases in consciousness and periods of unresponsiveness are common; some patients also experience hallucinations, illusions, and delusions during this time.
+Changes in the level of consciousness often occur in the final hours of Life.
+Decreases in consciousness and periods of unresponsiveness are standard; some patients also experience hallucinations, illusions, and delusions during this time.

-Ongoing education on these changes is essential for the hospice nurse to be aware of in order to provide comfort to both the patient and their family.
-Hospice care treatment protocols provide therapies for many of these symptoms and lessen the distress felt by all involved in the process.
+The hospice nurse must be aware of these ongoing changes to comfort the patient and their family.
+Hospice care treatment protocols provide therapies for many of these symptoms and lessen the distress all involved in the process feel.

 Quiz Questions